HomeRodsFly LinesRod makingReelsMore Pictures of interest

 I am in the process of building a web site for the first time.
 Be patient with me.
 This is harder than making rods.
 If you would like to reach me, use my e-mail jlbradley@citlink.net or call me at 916-996-0020.

-Hope to see you there.
+Hope to see you on the river.

 Mike Lawson of Henry’s Fork Anglers, Last Chance, Idaho is now offering my rods.
-Stop by and cast a few.

 Check out Mike Lawsons website click here